Geist: The Sin-Eaters

-Geist: The Sin-Eaters is a tabletop roleplaying game and setting for White Wolf Game Studio's World of Darkness line released in August 2009.
+Geist: The Sin-Eaters is a tabletop roleplaying game and setting for White Wolf Game Studio's Chronicles of Darkness line released in August 2009.
 In the setting, a Geist is a spirit bound to a once-dead human resulting in a Sin-Eater.

 Overview

 Premise

 A Geist is a kind of spirit that was once a ghost but has given up their mortal identity.
 Instead they have become an embodiment of the ideas and imagery of their own deaths.

 Players portray Sin Eaters who have died and returned to the world of the living.
 Unlike vampires, however, Sin Eaters (also called the Bound) are not undead, but rather living beings bound to fundamental forces of death.
 Upon the first death, every Sin Eater is approached by a Geist, an embodiment of an aspect or personification of death.
 In exchange for being returned to life, Sin Eaters allow the Geist to accompany them, effectively merging into each other in a symbiotic relation with the "human" in control.
 Upon this return to life, the Bound discover that they can see and interact with the restless shades of the dead, and must choose what to do with their second chance at life.
 In all instances, Sin Eaters are forced to deal with the dead, whether through altruism, greed, or just the plain fact that the dead will not leave them alone.